craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.5.2 =
+* Tweak: Several email defaults were changed like the confirmation subject, confirmation from name, and date format
+* Fix: Multiple registrations would be submitted if there was more than one registration form on a page and ajax was disabled.

 = 1.5.1 =
 * Tweak: If the number of registrations saved in the event meta is inaccurate, this is updated with a count from the database when visiting the registrations tab and viewing that event.
 * Fix: Phone validation count causing issue if left blank.
 Saving an empty setting for this will now allow any submission containing numbers to be accepted.